Make a Natural Home Remedy to Fix Strained Vocal Cords Apple Cider Vinegar vs Onion Syrup vs Salt ... and 13 more

 See more questions like this: How Do I recover my voice within 1 hour

 How will I bring back my vocal range?

 Two nights before our concert we had our final rehearsal; together with our lead guitarist we had drunk few bottles of liquor/beer.
 The following day, I was suffering vocal cord pain.

 This is common, particularly when celebrating.
 A singer who has a few drinks will end up singing a little too hard or putting a little too much into a rehearsal or performance.
 That is why you were suffering vocal cord pain.
 Think of it like this.
 Just like someone does not have the best motor skills and control of a car after a few drinks, they also do not have the best control of their singing voice.
 That is most likely why you strained it.
 Your vocal range will come back in time as your vocal cords relax, and are less strained.

 You can also use some of the steps in the articles linked in this Q&A section and elsewhere in to help you heal your vocal cords.

 How can I make a homemade steam cup for myself?

-I am a singer and I sing a lot but sometimes I can't hit the notes, I usually can.
-How could I improve my voice with a homemade steam cup.
+I am a singer, and I sing a lot, but sometimes I can't hit the notes, I usually can.
+How could I improve my voice with a homemade steam cup?
 I have tried: I have tried gargling salt water, my head under a towel, vocal exercises.
-I think it was caused by: I think that I am singing quite a lot and that might caused it or all the arguments I have and I shout in them
+I think it was caused by: I think that I am singing quite a lot and that might cause it or all the arguments I have and I shout during them

 Take a regular glass mason jar.
 Add boiling water to the jar and if you are using any essential oils or mint leaves you would put those in the jar as well.
 You can use a funnel on the top of the jar and cup your mouth and nose around the funnel or use your hands directly.